Lucinda Dunn: Career off stage

 Succeeding her retirement, Dunn continued to remain connected to the dance industry.
 In January 2015 she returned to Tanya Pearson Classical Coaching Academy in St Leonards, Sydney (the same studio at which she trained) as the new artistic director.
 Dunn describes her teaching focus a being ““pure, clean classical ballet technique.
 Explaining correct muscle use and [a] way of working that each student understands and can implement to their own body.”
 Dunn received the offer to take over as artistic director while she was still dancing with the Australian Ballet Company.
 Currently Dunn teaches a variety of classes, as well a specialised coaching for students at the academy training for large competitions, such as the Youth America Grand Prix and the Prix De Lausanne.
 Dunn’s role at the Tanya Pearson Academy also involves a variety of mentoring aspects.
 Dunn describes Tanya Pearson Classical Coaching Academy as “having such a high reputation, and my goal is to uphold this expectation and to excel even further.”

 Dunn has been described as “the Academy’s (Tanya Pearson Classical Coaching Academy) most high profile graduate.”
 She describes her proudest teaching moment as being “guiding my students to a professional career in Australian companies direct from Tanya Pearson Classical Coaching Academy.

 Additionally, Dunn has taken various masterclasses in small local studios around New South Wales.
 Danae Cantwell School of Dance hosted various workshops with Dunn coaching in Kempsey.

 Dunn has worked as an artistic director in recent years – she directed The Sydney City Youth Ballets production of Triple Bill in recent seasons.
 The production travelled across New South Wales – including Sydney, Port Macquarie and Bowral.
 Dunn often works in conjunction with her husband Radojevic – who is currently the associate artistic director of the Australian Ballet Company.

+She is currently the Principal Ballet Teacher of Dance North Academy in the Northern Beaches, New South Wales and an Ambassador for The Ballet Society.

 Personal life

 Dunn is married to Danilo Radojevic, a former dancer with the American Ballet Theatre.
 Since retiring, Radojevic is currently the associate artistic director of the Australian Ballet Company.
-The couple have two young daughters, Claudia (12), and Ava (9), born in 2008 and 2011 respectively.
+The couple have two young daughters, Claudia (16), and Ava (13), born in 2008 and 2011 respectively.
 Dunn describes balancing her family life as being “chaotic” – Describing how during her career she would “come home from a show and my five year old’s would be up at 10.45pm having a tea party.”
 The family currently live in the North part of Sydney, Australia.